j0py/Tidy/README.md

 \a -- "buf 0" - "snd hi" - "=out 0.5"
 ```

 The String argument contains the "buf" function and the mini-notation pattern "0".
-So buffer the index is 0 during the whole cycle.
+So the buffer index value will be 0 during the whole cycle.

 The result of the "--" operator is a JSTidy object.
 The Interpreter then continues using that object.
 It encounters a "-" operator with, again, a String argument.
 Of course, the JSTidy object has a "-" method defined, and so this method is called.
 The result of that call will be the same JSTidy object.
 And so you can have as many "-" operators with string arguments as you want.
+They all add their littke bit of information to the JSTidy object.

 If the function name in the String arguments has a "=" as first character, then it means that the rest of the name of the function is in fact the name of an output bus where the triggered sound must be sent to.
 The pattern in that case is a mini-notation pattern for the volume of the triggered notes.
 In the example above, the triggered Synths will write to the bus of the \out effect, with a gain of 0.5.

 When the SuperCollider Interpreter has finished processing all input, the "printOn" method is called on the resulting object (which is a JSTidy object).
 Normally, an object is expected to post something in the post window in the "printOn" method.
-JSTidy soes that too, but it also starts a Routine that will start sequencing notes at the next quantisation point.
+JSTidy does that too, but it also starts a Routine that will start sequencing notes at the next quantisation point.

 Re-evaluating the input line will stop the old routine and start a new one at the next quantisation point.